gamingboots/spotify-clone-harry/README.md

 ## Instructions

-You are provided with some assets - in the `images` folder, you will find the necessary images, and the text is ready for you in the `index.html` file.
-Write your HTML and CSS code in the `index.html` and `styles/style.css` files, respectively.
+You are provided with some assets you will find the necessary images in the folder present already, and the text is ready for you in the `index.html` file.
+Write your HTML and CSS code in the `index.html` and `style.css` files, respectively.
 Remember to follow the best practices.You are free to fork this repo and edit it, This code was written after watching a youtube tutorial by [Code With Harry](https://www.youtube.com/c/CodeWithHarry).

 Happy coding! ❤️